 Children’s Aid Societies are run and funded by the Ontario Ministry of Children and Youth Services and are non-governmental organizations, meaning they run independently of the government although they are empowered by provincial legislation.

-When a child or youth comes into foster care with Key Assets, the responsibility for that child will rest with the Children’s Aid Society that referred them.
+When a child or youth come into foster care with Key Assets, the responsibility for that child will rest with the Children’s Aid Society that referred them.
 Often, Children’s Aid Societies will refer a child to Key Assets due to their complex physical or behavioural needs.